 If you intend to travel from Australia to another country with your assistance dog you must comply with Australia’s export requirements and any importing country requirements.
 Further information can be found at the webpage Companion animals.

 Even if your assistance dog was born in Australia, it may be exposed to exotic diseases when travelling overseas.
-Your dog must meet all the department’s import conditions for the relevant country of export in order to return to Australia – this may include preparations before the dog leaves Australia.
+Your dog must meet all the department’s import conditions for the relevant country of export in order to return to Australia - this may include preparations before the dog leaves Australia.
 Further information is on the webpage cats and dogs returning to Australia.
 Animals exported from Australia that meet the incoming country requirements as an assistance dog do not automatically qualify to be imported to Australia as an assistance dog.

 We recommend that you contact the department on 1800 900 090 (within Australia) or +61 3 8318 6700 (outside Australia) or by email for advice specific to your circumstances.